flora-gr/coding-dojo/rendering/README.md

 object needs to update its appearance, even if the widget tree hasn't changed — for example, during animations, scrolling, or when a CustomPainter is updated.

+Rebuilds don’t always lead to repaints, and repaints can happen without rebuilds.
 Even if rebuilds are efficient, painting can still be costly — especially for complex UIs or animations.

 ## 🧩 How to Limit Rebuilds
 - Break down large widgets into smaller, reusable widgets.
-- Use const constructors where possible.
+- Use const constructors where possible, which helps Flutter short-circuit rebuilds by reusing widget instances.
 - Prefer StatelessWidget when state is not needed.
-- Use ValueListenableBuilder, AnimatedBuilder, or similar widgets to isolate updates.
+- Use ValueListenableBuilder, AnimatedBuilder, ListenableBuilder or similar widgets to isolate updates.

 ## 🖼️ How to Limit Repaints
 Even if rebuilds are optimized, repaints can still be a bottleneck.
 Unnecessary redraws can be